CarlosGascon/Data/README.md

 ## Numerical Simulations

-Results of the numerical stability maps used to generate figure 1.
+Results of the simulations used to generate the numerical stability maps presented in figure 1.

 #### Comments
+- The folder "Data" contains the .mat files used to generate the graphics, while the folder "Plots" contains the plot from Figure 1 in .eps format.
 - Files are always named as "Target_element", where "Target" is the name of the system and "element" can be:
   - a (or R or m) centers: Arrays defining the bin centers corresponding to the grid where Stab is calculated (see General Comments).
   - StabNum: Simulation lifetime matrix in [log10(yr)].